April, 2016

 Jean Nicod Lectures and Prize: Patrick HAGGARD (University College London)

-done on this subject internationally.
-The laureate of the Jean Nicod prize is invited to present their work during a four-installment
+The Jean Nicod lectures aim to promote philosophical research focused on cognition, and to boost recognition of work done on this subject internationally.
+The laureate of the Jean Nicod prize is invited to present their work during a four-installment conference series which is then compiled into a book.

-professor of cognitive neuroscience at the Institute of Cognitive Neuroscience, University College London, will receive the 2016 Jean Nicod Prize.
+Patrick Haggard, professor of cognitive neuroscience at the Institute of Cognitive Neuroscience, University College London, will receive the 2016 Jean Nicod Prize.

-He will present his work during a conference series at the ENS on May (5/17, 5/20, 5/24 and 5/27) about "Volition, Agency, Responsability: Cognitive Mechanisms of Human action".
+He will present his work during a conference series at the ENS on May (5/17, 5/20, 5/24 and 5/27) about "Volition, Agency, Responsability: Cognitive Mechanisms of Human action"

 Download the brochure here.